VehpuS/simple-cross-browser-suspender/README.md

 The great suspender was an extension that would automatically replace an open tab with a static, low memory page that would redirect back to the original on demand or after a set idle time.
 After a change of ownership, it was abused to contain malware, and therefore removed by Google.

-Looking to avoid another extension by and unknown developer (who can always change), I opted to find a safer solution.
+Looking to avoid another extension by an unknown developer (who can always change), I opted to find a safer solution.
 I believe I have found it and want to share it in a way that can let others use / replicate it for their own benefit, at the level of knowledge and safety they require.

 ## Why is this solution safer